qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

 ## Keychron Q2 SVR'd RGB ANSI STM32L432 ENC11 (with knob) Keymap v2.0.0

 ## Highly Recommended: you should clear your eeprom before or after flashing this firmware.
-If you place your keyboard in DFU mode by holding ESC and plugging in the USB cable, this should reset your eeprom.
+If you place your keyboard in DFU mode by holding ESC and plugging in the USB cable, this should clear your eeprom.

 ## Features:
 - Retains Keychron factory keycodes for Mission Control, Launchpad, Siri, Cortana, Task View, File Explorer, and others.